 Oceana estimates that 17.6 billion pounds of plastic enter our oceans annually.

-6. By 2050, there will be more waste plastics in the ocean than fish (by weight).
-According to the Ellen MacArthur Foundation’s The New Plastics Economy report released in 2016, “at least 8m tonnes of plastics leak into the ocean – which is equivalent to dumping the contents of one garbage truck into the ocean every minute.”
-(The Guardian)
+9) By 2050, there will be more plastic in the ocean than fish (by weight), according to the Ellen MacArthur Foundation’s The New Plastics Economy report which was released back in 2016.

-9. 93% of Americans age six or older test positive for Bisphenol A (BPA).
 BPA is a chemical compound that’s used in the manufacturing of polycarbonate plastics.
 They’re found in everything from computers and food containers to water bottles and food cans.
 When the chemical bonds deteriorate, BPA is released and can leach into your food and water.
-(National Geographic)

 So, the next time you reach for a plastic water bottle, plastic bag or plastic wrap, think again.
 Is there a better, more sustainable option?
-Need some ideas?
-Tweet us, or send us a message on Facebook or Instagram.
-We’d be happy to offer substitute ideas to help make our earth plastic-free.
+(Tip: It's not aluminum cans!)
+Every small act to help the environment counts.